quanyang/quanyang.github.io/_posts/blog/2016-04-22-defense-of-the-applications.md

 Like many has said, all you need is one weak spot in order for an adversary to enter your system.
 Even if I did not manage to enter the server through SSH, I could easily pivoted from the Database servers by spawning a reverse shell or planting a backdoor onto their server.

 # Conclusion
-There are many different possible vulnerabilities a website might have, and it takes concious effort in order to discover and patch them.
+There are many different possible vulnerabilities that might exist on a website and it takes concious effort in order to discover and patch them.
 However, common vulnerabilities like those mentioned should have been detected earlier and removed.
-Hopefully this post will help introduce some concept of security as well as some details that you might not have known before.
+Hopefully this post will help introduce some concept of security as well as some technical details that you might not have known before.

 I'd like to iterate that the post is not to shame anyone of the 12 applications and I'd also like to take the chance to thank Dr. Steven Halim for giving me the chance to audit them. :P